hierarchical-expressed-semantic-stack/semantic-stack/README.md

 No conflicts

-No hallucinations
+Minimal hallucinations at the root

-16. SEO Advantages
+16. SEO Advantages (Why Companies Need This)
+SFH / DFH is not just an AI grounding primitive — it is also the strongest possible SEO identity primitive because it gives search engines a topic-level deterministic root.

 SFH / DFH provides:

-topic-level authority
+Topic-level authority (not just page-level ranking signals)

-deterministic crawl surface
+Deterministic crawl surface via /sitemap and declared anchor endpoints

-perfect canonicalization

-stronger E-E-A-T

-faster indexing

-AI-level semantic clarity
+Perfect canonicalization (explicit /canonical + /url declarations)

+Cleaner entity resolution (reduces “which Apple?” ambiguity)

+Stronger E-E-A-T signals through explicit /authority, /source, /license

+Faster indexing stability (less duplication, fewer conflicting URLs)

+AI-index readiness (machines get a single semantic starting point)

+In short: search stops guessing what your domain represents — and starts treating it as the canonical topic root.

 17. What SFH / DFH Is NOT
 It is not: